-The Associate Committee (AC) is composed of the EMNES active associate members.
-The AC role is to contribute to the EMNES research and dissemination activities and to co-funding.
+The Associate Committee (AC) is composed of the EMANES active associate members.
+The AC role is to contribute to the EMANES research and dissemination activities and to co-funding.

-Leila Baghdadi is Associate Professor of Economics at Tunis Business School.
-She holds the World Trade Organization Chair at TBS since 2014.
+Leila Baghdadi is full Professor of Economics, ESSECT, University of Tunis, and Member of DEFI.
+She was Associate Professor of Economics at Tunis Business School (TBS).
+She held the World Trade Organization Chair at TBS since 2014.
 She is Senior Fellow at NABES Lab.
-Leila received her PhD from University Paris 1, Pantheon Sorbonne in 2008.
-In 2006, she was a WTO PhD fellow.Read More
+Leila received her PhDRead More

 Professor Evin has previously taught at Harvard, NYU, University of Pennsylvania (where he was director of the Middle East Center), the University of Hamburg and Bilkent University (where he headed the Political Science department).

 He has served as Director of Education of the Aga Khan Trust for Culture (Paris and Geneva), and Advisory Board member of the Aga Khan University, Faculty of Arts and Sciences – East Africa.
 His corporate management experience includes Philip Morris International.

 He has authored or edited over 10 volumes on politics, culture, and development, and currently serves on the editorial boards of five international journals.

 Angela Gallo joined Cass Business School (City, University of London) in 2018 as a lecturer in Finance.
 Her research interests are in the area of empirical banking, governance and regulation, and structured finance.
 Prior to joining Cass as a lecturer, Angela was awarded a MarieRead More

 Claudia Girardone is Professor of Banking and Finance at Essex Business School of the University of Essex.
 She is also Director of the Essex Finance Centre (EFiC) and the School’s Director of Research.
 Professor Girardone has published over 50 articles on various aspects ofRead More